-Take-up in Central London in July 2014 was 1.19 million sq ft, a decrease of 15% on the previous month.
-Central London availability experienced a fall of 3% to 12.73 million sq ft in July, which is below the 10-year average of 16.21 million sq ft.
-Under offers in Central London fell by 15% over the course of the month, standing at 3.53 million sq ft, but remaining 30% above trend.
-The largest deal of July saw law firm Mishcon de Reya acquire 116,400 sq ft at Africa House, Kingsway, WC2.
+Take-up in Central London in August 2014 was 900,000 sq ft, a decrease of 29% on the previous month.
+Central London availability fell by 2% 12.51 million sq ft in August, 22% below the 10-year average.
+Under offers in Central London increased by 32% to 4.53 million sq ft, the highest level since November 2000.
+The largest deal of the month saw Havas acquire 158,000 sq ft at 3 Pancras Square at King’s Cross Central.

 - Total take-up across all the regions and the Thames Valley & M25 has reached 3.99m sq ft, almost exactly on par with the same period last year and 20% above the average take-up of 3.3m sq ft during the ‘downturn’ period of 2008-2012; - Professional service firms have dominated take-up so far, accounting for 22% of floorspace transacted; - The ever diminishing pool of prime Grade A supply has led to developments in almost all regional centres either having already started or on the cusp of commencing, with site clearance underway in some instances; - The year has seen a vast improvement in the regional capital markets.
 With £1.5bn in volumes invested into the office sector this is already more then we saw transacted in the whole of 2011, 2012 and 2013 and is quickly approaching the ten year annual average of £1.8bn. - Capital growth we have seen this year has been driven entirely by yield compression.
 Outside of London and the South East there has been very little underlying rental growth in the regions.